misgeatgit/opencog/opencog/reasoning/RuleEngine/rule-engine-src/pln/algorithm.md

 #### An API
   The purpose of this is to be used as Production inference rule engine.
 I envision to have a c++ API to be called from other C++ modules and a scheme binding.This is suitable for specialized knowledge inferece say playing some rule based game.
-Another mind agent who is playing the game could consult the API inference related stuff .
+Another mind agent who is playing the game could consult the API inference related stuff.

   the parameters